jjdelorme/CloudRunDiscovery/README.md

 ## Building the application

 This sample application relies on [Cloud Run deploy from source](https://cloud.google.com/run/docs/deploying-source-code).
-Which will use the LTS .NET 3.1 cloud native build pack.
+It will use the LTS .NET 3.1 cloud native build pack.

-In this repository you will find a `cloudbuild.yaml` file which defines a Cloud Build which automates the deployment to Cloud Run.
+In this repository you will find a `cloudbuild.yaml` file which defines how Cloud Build can automate the deployment to Cloud Run.

-Make sure to include the environment variable `ASPNETCORE_URLS=http://0.0.0.0:8080` in your Cloud Run definition as this is tells ASP.NET to listen on port 8080 which is the default port for Cloud Run.
+Make sure to include the environment variable `ASPNETCORE_URLS=http://0.0.0.0:8080` in your Cloud Run definition to configure ASP.NET to listen on port 8080, the default port for Cloud Run.

 ```yaml
   - '--update-env-vars'